Small Intestine: Joy/Agitation

 Pay attention to your thoughts.
 Stop negative thoughts and self-talk immediately and replace them with pure and positive thoughts.

-- First, find a nice quite place.
+- First, find a nice, quiet place.
 Sit however you like (on the floor or on a chair.

 - Close your eyes.
 Rest your hands on your lap.

 - Start by taking a few deep breaths and just observe yourself breathing.
-Breath in through your nose and breathe out through your mouth.
-If you notice your mind already wandering, it’s ok; just gently redirect your mind to the breath without any judgement.
+Breathe in through your nose and breathe out through your mouth.
+If you notice your mind already wandering, it’s ok; just gently redirect your mind to the breath without any judgment.

 Related Articles